syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 ## Enable tooltip

-The tooltip is useful when you cannot display information by using the data labels due to space constraints.
-You can enable tooltip by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html#Syncfusion_Blazor_TreeMap_TreeMapTooltipSettings_Visible) property as **true** in [`TreeMapTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html).
+When space constraints prevent you from displaying information using data labels, the tooltip comes in handy.
+The tooltip can be enabled by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html#Syncfusion_Blazor_TreeMap_TreeMapTooltipSettings_Visible) property to **true** in [`TreeMapTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html).

 ```csharp
 <SfTreeMap DataSource="GrowthReport"